-Freight billed to customers is recorded as revenue.
-The Company classifies shipping and handling costs associated with the distribution of finished product to our customers as cost of revenue.
+Shipping and handling billed to customers is recorded as revenue.
+The Company classifies shipping and handling costs associated with both inbound freight and the distribution of finished product to our customers as cost of revenue.
+This is consistent with the Company's practice under the previous guidance.